Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 A Valet’s Journey: My Year of Building a Dresser Top Valet

 Ah, you know that feeling when a project you’ve dreamt of for ages finally turns into reality?
 But then there’s that moment when reality smacks you right upside the head?
-Grab a cup of coffee, pull up a , and let me tell you about my wild ride of turning a stack of lumber into a dresser top valet.
+Grab a cup of coffee, pull up a chair, and let me tell you about my wild ride of turning a stack of lumber into a dresser top valet.
 It wasn’t just about wood and screws; it was a big, messy journey of blood, sweat, and a few tears.

 The Spark of Inspiration